CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 	print("Pants are back on the menu, boys!")
 ```

 ## Beyond the Binary
-But what it we want more than a binary yes/no choice?
+But what if we want more than a binary yes/no choice?
 To continue with the above example, what if we consider multiple temperature ranges to decide our daily attire?

 ```mermaid
 graph TD